krow17/Going-Up/README.md

 --> UI: Have since learned how to correctly display prompts and text in game.
 Would like to go back through and implement that.

 --> Navigation: Have since become familiar with Vive controller input.
 Would like to replace Xbox One controller with native controllers.

+--> Beware wall clipping.
+Unity doesn't stop you from physically "moving" your head through objects.